Bootcamp2025-Pega/instructions/README.md

 ![Security tab](img/sonar-generating-token.png)

-* Now you need to add token to Github secrets.
+* Now you need to add token to Github secrets (`SONAR_TOKEN`).
 Enter name and contents of your secret.

 ![Github token](img/sonar-adding-token.png)
 15. Configure project by providing sonar settings file.